jasleon/Visual-Odometry/README.md

 > In robotics and computer vision, visual odometry is the process of determining the position and orientation of a robot by analyzing the associated camera images.
 It has been used in a wide variety of robotic applications, such as on the Mars Exploration Rovers.

-The algorithm implementation is divided into four parts [[1]](http://publications.lib.chalmers.se/records/fulltext/246134/246134.pdf).
+The algorithm implementation is divided into four parts.

 1. Acquire an image and extract features using a *feature detector*.
 2. Find corresponding features in another image with *feature matching* or *feature tracking*.
 3. Determine the camera pose from the *Perspective-n-Point* solution using the *RANSAC* scheme.
 4. Propagate the vehicle trajectory from the camera pose estimation.

+This [thesis](http://publications.lib.chalmers.se/records/fulltext/246134/246134.pdf) covers each part of the algorithm in greater detail.

 ## Loading and Visualizing the Data